 To sum up: help your teen learn to summarise

 One of the most important study techniques your teen will learn is how to summarise.
 Summarising helps students understand, remember and communicate information.
 Learning to summarise well early on can help your teen to set the foundation for good study habits in the later schooling years.
-Here are a few tips to help you teach your teen how to summarise.
+Here are three quick tips to help your teen summarise.

 Relevant and irrelevant